acvictor/Monocular-Augmentation-Manual/README.md

 # Monocular-Augmentation-Manual
-This project uses billborading textures to augment monocular images with correct occlusion.
+This project uses billborading to augment monocular images with occlusion by having a user handpick foreground objects in certain key frames and interpolating across all others.